Scholarships Fund Your Future

 The Doña Ana Community College Office of Financial Aid & Scholarship Services offers a wide array of scholarships to assist a diverse student population pursuing a higher education.
 As an open-door institution, our office is committed to providing equal educational opportunities to students regardless of personal, economic, or social conditions.
 As most of the scholarships require you to demonstrate financial need you are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 All Doña Ana Community College Scholarships will be awarded based on completion of the Scholar Dollar$ Application.

-The 2018-2019 Scholar Dollar$ will open October 1, 2017, and remain open year-round.
+The 2021-2022 Scholar Dollar$ is currently open! and remain open year-round.
 Priority deadline for the Scholar Dollar$ is March 1st; those who submit their application before March 1st will be given priority scholarship consideration.

 Many of our scholarships require students to: